 Environmental risk factors for SII and BPD can be targeted with psychosocial interventions.
 However, we have limited understanding of how such interventions affect moment-to-moment biological and behavioral indices of risk, as well as longer-term outcomes in daily life.

 We have previously collected data demonstrating that teaching interpersonal validation has immediate beneficial effects on family behavior among mother-daughter dyads with a self-injuring youth.

 Future projects will examine outcomes associated with competing treatment mechanisms.
 Further, we plan to examine post-intervention changes in behavioral and physiological indicators of emotion regulation in daily life via ecological momentary assessment.

 Measure construction and validation

 We aim to improve efficient assessment of complex clinical phenomena.

-Previous measures include the Self-Concept and Identity Measure (SCIM), and a short-form version of the widely used Difficulties in Emotion Regulation Scale.
+Previous measures include the Self-Concept and Identity Measure (SCIM), and a short-form version of the widely used Difficulties in Emotion Regulation Scale (DERS-SF).
 These instruments have been translated into several languages and validated with a number of populations internationally.

 bottom of page